agalecki-work/traceR/README.md

 library (traceR)
 ```

-# Examples of modifying body of a function
+# Create annotated body of a function

 ```
 (fx <- function(x) x+2)
 traceR:::traceReditor(fx)
 ```

 ## Annotation of a single function